vlovsky/DataVecSL/README.md

 DataVec is a data processing component in the Deeplearning4J stack.
 See [DataVec user guide](https://deeplearning4j.org/etl-userguide) for more info.

 ## Documentation
 This project includes Parser and Executor.
-Parser intended to work on data load script to create AST.
+Parser intended to work with data load script and creates AST.
 Executor subsequently maps the AST to the DataVec calls.

 This component was built and tested with the following basic script.
 Source data is borrowed from the DataVec examples and